ItsMacto/Advent-of-Code/README.md

-# Advent of Code 2025
+# Advent of Code

-My solutions for [Advent of Code 2025](https://adventofcode.com/2025) and set up tools/utils.
+My solutions for [Advent of Code](https://adventofcode.com/) in Python with set up tools/utils for multiple years.

-This year, I am doing it again in Python with the hopes of going back and trying it again in Go later.

 A rule for myself is I am going to **use no AI besides Copilot tab completions** and no hinting at what I want to solve with comments.
 Only after I solve it myself will I go back and see better ways of doing it with an LLM.

 ## Progress

+### 2025
 - Day 1 ⭐️ ⭐️
 - Day 2 ⭐️ ⭐️
 - Day 3